Payments apps overview

 All partners are required to have a signed revenue share agreement with Shopify.
 Revenue share is calculated and applied on total payments volume (total GMV) processed by the payments app for all Shopify merchants with the app installed.

 A signed revenue share agreement is required before Shopify approves a payments app to process real, live payments.
-More information will be provided once partners have requested for access to the Payments Platform (coming soon in Q3).
+More information will be provided after partners have requested for access to the Payments Platform.

 Payments apps aren't permitted to do any of the following:

-- Use any Shopify APIs (including the Checkout API, Admin API, or Subscription APIs other than the Payments Apps APIs, unless granted permission by Shopify.
+- Use any Shopify APIs (including the Checkout API, Admin API, or Subscription APIs other than the Payments Apps APIs.

 - Store payment credentials for unapproved purposes.
 You can only use credentials for the original transaction or services approved by Shopify.